 There’s a method to my madness, I promise!

-I teach the alphabet a letter a day (you can read all about why in ).
+I teach the alphabet a letter a day (you can read all about why in THIS BLOG POST).
 I recommend this 100000%!
 In this first round of alphabet review, which I do right at the beginning of the year, our big focus is the SOUND each letter makes.
 So, I always start with the letters that have the most obvious sounds and are easiest to hear!

 Long consonants (s, m, v, etc.) are the easiest to hear, so I start with those.
 Then, I move into vowels, short consonants, and then the tricky ones like Hh, Xx, etc. Finally, I save Cc & Gg for the end so we can spend a whole week talking about how they each make two sounds.